On the Nori and Hodge realisations of Voevodsky motives: The realisation functor and applications.

 and

-are weight-exact. \end{prop} \begin{proof} First note that by definition of the weight structure on $\dcal^b(\Mp(X))$, the $\ell$-adic realisation $R_\ell :\dcal^b(\Mp(X))\to\dcal^b_c(X,\Q_\ell)$ is weight exact and reflects weights.
-As all weight structures considered are bounded, it suffices to show that our functors map zero weight objects to zero weight objects.
-Let us first consider functors with source $\mathcal{DM}_c(X)$.
+are compatible with weights. \end{prop} \begin{proof} First note that by definition of the weights on $\dcal^b(\Mp(X))$, the $\ell$-adic realisation $R_\ell :\dcal^b(\Mp(X))\to\dcal^b_c(X,\Q_\ell)$ is compatible with weights and reflects weights (\emph{i.e.} if a complex $K\in\dcal^b(\Mp(X))$ satisfies that $R_\ell(K)$ is of weights $\leqslant w$, then $K$ is of weights $\leqslant w$).
+As all weight filtrations and structures considered are bounded, it suffices to show that our functors map weight zero objects to weight zero objects.
+Let us first consider functors with source $\mathcal{DM}^{\mathrm{\'et}}_c(X)$.
 For those, is suffices to check that the image of the relative motive of a smooth proper $X$-scheme is pure of weight $0$.
 For the $\ell$-adic realisation this is \cite{MR0601520} and \cite{morelMixedAdicComplexes}.
-Therefore, the functor $\nu : \mathcal{DM}_c(X)\to\dcal^b(\Mp(X))$ is also weight exact.
+Therefore, the functor $\mathrm{Nor}^* : \mathcal{DM}^{\mathrm{\'et}}_c(X)\to\dcal^b(\Mp(X))$ is also weight exact.
 The fact that $\mathrm{Hdg}^*$ is exact is the fact that the mixed Hodge modules associated to a smooth proper $X$-scheme is pure of weight $0$, see \cite[Theorem 6.7 and Proposition 6.6]{saitoFormalismeMixedSheaves2006}.

-Now is only left $R_H : \dcal^b(\Mp(X))\to\dcal^b(\mathrm{MHM}^p(X))$.
-By \cite[Corollary 6.27]{ivorraFourOperationsPerverse2022}, any pure complex of perverse Nori motives is the direct sum of shifts of its $\HHp^i$, hence to check that $R_H$ is weight exact it suffices to show that it sends pure objects of $\Mp(X)$ to pure objects of $\mathrm{MHM}^p(X)$.
-By construction of $R_H$, we have a commutative diagram : With $H_u$ the universal functor defining $\Mp(X)$.
-But by \cite[Corollary 6.27]{ivorraFourOperationsPerverse2022}, $H_u$ sends pure objects to pure objects, and any motive $M\in\Mp(X)$ is a quotient of some $\HH_u(N)$ for $N\in \mathcal{DM}_c(X)$.
+Now is only left $R_H : \dcal^b(\Mp(X))\to\dcal^b(\mathrm{MHM}(X))$.
+By \cite[Corollary 6.27]{ivorraFourOperationsPerverse2022}, any pure complex of perverse Nori motives is the direct sum of shifts of its $\HHp^i$, hence to check that $R_H$ is weight exact it suffices to show that it sends pure objects of $\Mp(X)$ to pure objects of $\mathrm{MHM}(X)$.
+By construction of $R_H$, we have a commutative diagram: With $H_u$ the universal functor defining $\Mp(X)$.
+But by \cite[Corollary 6.27]{ivorraFourOperationsPerverse2022}, $H_u$ sends pure objects to pure objects, and any motive $M\in\Mp(X)$ is a quotient of some $\HH_u(N)$ for $N\in \mathcal{DM}^{\mathrm{\'et}}_c(X)$.
 Assume that $M$ is pure of some weight $w$.
 Then $M$ is a direct factor of a quotient of the weight filtration of $\HH^0(N)$.
 As $\mathrm{Hdg}^*$ is weight exact, it follows that $R_H(M)$ is a direct factor of a weight $w$ mixed Hodge module, hence $R_H$ is weight exact. \end{proof}